Sembiance/dexvert/README.md

       deark:dearkReplaceExt                      An object of keys that are extensions to replace with their values.
 Only works with a single output file. deark:keepAsGIF                            If dearkJoinFrames is set, leave the animation as a GIF, don't convert to MP4 fig2dev:fig2devType                        Which image format to convert to ("png" for example).
-Default: svg sidplay2:sidSubTune                        Specify which sub tune to convert, zero based.
+Default: svg uniconvertor:uniconvertorExt               Which extension to convert to (".svg", ".png").
+Default: .svg sidplay2:sidSubTune                        Specify which sub tune to convert, zero based.
 Default: 1 sidplay2:sidSongLength                     Duration of time to play the SID song.
 Default: Let sidplay2 decide timidity:midiFont                          Which midifont to use to convert (eaw, fluid, roland, creative, freepats, windows) Default: eaw